santiment/academy/src/docs/metrics/labeled-balance/index.md

 ---

 ## Description
-Metrics that show labeled addresses inflow, outflow and balances
+Metrics that show labeled addresses' inflow, outflow, and balances.

 * `inflow_per_label_and_owner` - inflow of a given owner
 * `outflow_per_label_and_owner` - outflow of a given owner